 Cover the finger holes using a waterproof tape such as duct tape to prevent water from seeping in.
 The bowling ball can be waterlogged if the holes are left exposed.
 When that happens though, water itself cannot do major damage, but the mixed in cleaner or detergent will.

-clean a bowling ball hot bath style
+How to clean a bowling ball with hot water

 Usually, you can just dunk your bowling ball in a bucket with warm water which can help draw out the oily residue from the coverstock.
 You don’t want it boiling, it should just have enough heat at about 140 degrees or less, that you can still submerge your hand quickly without being scalded.